nuhptr/threejs-portfolio/README.md

 # Threejs Portfolio

-Create a portfolio using threejs
+Create a portfolio using threejs with some cool animations and effects.

 ![Image](https://github.com/nuhptr/threejs-portfolio/assets/50306963/99c4306e-2a25-49b3-a8f5-4c09190fb65b)